The Complete Guide to the IRS FIRE to IRIS Transition (2026)

 Here's a practical checklist to get ready:

-• Apply for an IRIS TCC if you plan to file directly via A2A and don't have one yet.
+- Apply for an IRIS TCC now if you don't have one.
+This applies to both portal and A2A filers.
 (If you use a third-party transmitter like Morado, they handle this for you.)

-• Audit your data quality.
+- Audit your data quality.
+Use the data quality checklist above.
 IRIS is stricter on name fields, TIN formatting, and required elements.
-Clean up your data now.

 How Morado Handles the Transition